JacobNetz/KotlinLessCodeMoreFun/slides/null-safety/null-scenarios.md

 Note:
++ These are the only ways that it's possible to get a NPE
 + !! == Not-null assertion operator
     + Converts any value to a non-null type or throws an exception if null
     + "[!!] is for NPE-lovers"